hpearnshaw/nustar_singlelaser/README.md

 Installation
 ------------

-1. Set the following environment variables to point at the location of the CALDB and the NuSTAR as-flown timeline.
+1. Set the following environment variables to point at the location of the CALDB and the NuSTAR observing schedule.

 ```bash
 # bash example